niveklabs/tfwriter/google-beta/r/google_compute_disk.md

 }

 variable "size" {
   description = "(optional) - Size of the persistent disk, specified in GB.
-You can specify this\nfield when creating a persistent disk using the 'image' or\n'snapshot' parameter, or specify it alone to create an empty\npersistent disk.\n\nIf you specify this field along with 'image' or 'snapshot',\nthe value must not be less than the size of the image\nor the size of the snapshot." type        = number default     = null
+You can specify this\nfield when creating a persistent disk using the 'image' or\n'snapshot' parameter, or specify it alone to create an empty\npersistent disk.\n\nIf you specify this field along with 'image' or 'snapshot',\nthe value must not be less than the size of the image\nor the size of the snapshot.\n\n~>**NOTE** If you change the size, Terraform updates the disk size\nif upsizing is detected but recreates the disk if downsizing is requested.\nYou can add 'lifecycle.prevent_destroy' in the config to prevent destroying\nand recreating." type        = number default     = null
 }